NixOS/nix/doc/manual/src/architecture/store/store.md

 Store objects are therefore implemented as the pair of

   - a [file system object](fso.md) for data
-  - a set of *store paths* for references.
+  - a set of [store paths](paths.md) for references.

 [unix-paradigm]: https://en.m.wikipedia.org/wiki/Everything_is_a_file
 [file-descriptor]: https://en.m.wikipedia.org/wiki/File_descriptor

+The following diagram shows a radical simplification of how Nix interacts with the operating system:
+It uses files as build inputs, and build outputs are files again.
+On the operating system, files are either "dead" data, or "live" as processes, which in turn operate on files, or can bring them to life.
+A build function also amounts to an operating system process (not depicted).

 ```
 +-----------------------------------------------------------------+